When we lose loved ones, we treasure and find comfort in old photos that capture their memory.

 Create Digital Copies

-Another convenient way to preserve photos is scanning them to create digital copies.
-This way, you can store them on your computer and a flash drive in case of damage to the originals.
+Another convenient way to preserve photos is by scanning them to create digital copies.
+This way, you can store them on your computer and a flash drive or external hard drive in case of damage to the originals.
 It also provides you with more personalization options, such as creating a photo collage or video.

 Also, with digital copies, you can easily share them with your loved ones.
 Then everyone has photos to remind them of their loved one.
 If you have a lot of photos, just choose the most special ones to scan and create digital copies.